-- Step 1 Positioning of Isotope Projector - Step 2 Connecting of the Guide Tube - Step 3 Remove the Winding Protective Plug and Connecting the Winding Mechanism - Step 4 Exposing and Retracting the Source Assembly - Step 5 Confirmation Survey and locking of the Projector - Step 6 Dismantling of equipment
+- Step 1 Positioning of Isotope Projector

+- Step 2 Connecting of the Guide Tube

+- Step 3 Connecting the Winding Mechanism

+- Step 4 Exposing and retracting the Source Assembly

+- Step 5 Confirmation Survey and locking of the Projector

+- Step 6 Dismantling of equipment

-4.1 Step 1 - Positioning of the Isotope Projector
+Step 1 - Positioning of the Isotope Projector

 Where possible always place the Isotope Projector on a level surface.
-In the event where this is not possible or in the case of overhead or elevated work, secure the Isotope Projector with suitable clamps, straps or similar to prevent it from falling
+In the event where this is not possible or in the case of overhead or elevated work, secure the Isotope Projector with suitable clamps, straps or similar to prevent it from falling.

-4.2 Step 2 - Connecting of the Collimator and the Guide Tube
+Step 2 - Connecting of the Guide Tube